-and Google is supporting Venezuelan migrants to secure the Google IT Support Professional Certificate through mentorship and learning facilitation, as well as flexible learning modalities, training, job placement services, and wrap-around supports.
+In Panama, IYF's innovative partnership with the Inter-American Development Bank (IDB), the United States Agency for International Development, local short-term training providers, and Google is supporting Venezuelan migrants to secure the Google IT Support Professional Certificate through mentorship and learning facilitation, as well as flexible learning modalities, training, job placement services, and wrap-around supports.
 The program has a 61% completion rate, with 100% of graduates demonstrating an improvement in life and technical skills.
+IYF works with partners to develop, replicate, and scale effective solutions for today's generation of young people to realize their potential and transform their lives, communities, and the region.
+Using our proven systems change approach, we have implemented evidence-based approaches across the region, supporting an average of 36,000 young people each year to unlock and develop their potential.
 Stark inequality has contributed to increasing violence in the region, alienating disadvantaged populations from society and making illegal activities more profitable than legal ones.
-Civen that young people are disproportionately impacted by violence in the region, IYF works to create pathways to opportunity for young people so that they can remain connected to their communities, implementing interventions that interrupt patterns of violence commonly experienced by young people.
+Given that young people are disproportionately impacted by violence in the region, IYF works to create pathways to opportunity for young people so that they can remain connected to their communities, implementing interventions that interrupt patterns of violence commonly experienced by young people.
 These interventions include communications campaigns to challenge repressive gender norms, culturally relevant peace promotion using restorative justice methods, and psychosocial services for at-risk youth.
-Our programming with incarcerated young people has shown promising results, with completion rates above 93% and an initial job placement rate of 19%.

-We address the opportunity youth (young people who are not engaged in education or employment) crisis in the region at two levels: 1) intervening with opportunity youth and 2)

-intervening with the systems that exclude young people from education and employment.
-Our proven model engages opportunity youth with peer-led, short-term, demand-driven technical and life skills training, not to mention one-on-one support from a peer counselor case manager.
+Our programming with incarcerated young people has shown promising results, with completion rates above 83% and an initial job placement rate of 10%.
+We address the opportunity youth crisis in the region at two levels: 1) intervening with opportunity youth and 2) intervening with the systems that exclude young people from education and employment.
+Our proven model engages opportunity youth with peerled, short-term, demand-driven technical and life skills training, not to mention one-on-one support from a peer counselor case manager.
 IYF has successfully replicated its model with local partners that are continuing to scale and operate on the ground.
-On average, 80% of enrolled youth complete the program, and 75% of graduates are employed or enrolled in education.
+On average, 86% of enrolled youth complete the program, and 90% of graduates are employed or enrolled in education.
 This work also engages TVET systems in transformative interventions to improve service quality.
 The adoption of IYF's PTS program in Mexican TVET systems transformed teaching and learning and led to a 32% reduction in the dropout rate.
 As part of the IDB-funded NEO program, we worked with 200 TVETs in 10 countries and increased the quality of 3 critical services by 70%.
 We also work with companies and enterprises to overcome the market failures and biases that prevent them from accessing local youth talent.